Claude Code · Claude · Anthropic · Gemini · Copilot · Cursor · The Register

 Summary

-Security biz Adversa AI argues users of AI tools need clearer warnings.
+How explicit does the maker of a footgun need to be about the product's potential to shoot you in the foot?
 That's the question security firm Adversa AI is asking with the disclosure of a one-click remote code execution attack via an MCP server in Claude Code, Gemini CLI, Cursor CLI, and Copilot CLI.
 The TrustFall proof-of-concept attack demonstrates how a cloned code repository can include two JSON files (.mcp.json and.claude/settings.json) that open the door to an attacker-controlled Model Context Protocol (MCP) server.
 C++ survey finds AI use rising, though trust is in short supply.